department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/getting-started.md

 The design system for the Veteran Tools Platform is based on the <a title="Go to USWDS" href="https://designsystem.digital.gov/" target="_blank">United States Web Design System (USWDS)</a>, with some additional specifications to meet the needs of VA’s particular audiences.

 > **Our design files use <a title="Go to Sketch" href="https://www.sketchapp.com/" target="_blank">Sketch App</a>, which is a Mac application.**
-<br/>Designers should download the Sketch files from the [design guide](related/design) so they can design using the latest Veteran Tools Platform templates.
+Designers should download the Sketch files from the [design guide](related/design) so they can design using the latest Veteran Tools Platform templates.

 <a href="#">Return to top</a>